heroku/react-refetch/README.md

 When new props are received, the requests are re-calculated, and if they changed, the data is *refetched* and passed into the component as new `PromiseState`s.
 When refetching (not to be confused with *refreshing* explained below), the `PromiseState` will be reset to `pending` with the `value` set to `null`.

 By default, the requests are compared using their URL, headers, and body; however, if you want to use a custom value for the comparison, set the `comparison` attribute on the request.
 This can be helpful when the request should or should not be refetched in response to a prop change that is not in the request itself.
 A common situation where this occurs is when two different requests should be refetched together even though one of the requests does not actually include the prop.
-For example:
+Note, this is using the request object syntax for `userStatsFetch` instead of just a plain URL string.
+This syntax allows for more advanced options.
+See the API documentation for details:

     connect((props) => ({
       usersFetch:  `/users?status=${props.status}&page=${props.page}`,